Verdict for 2016: 2 of 5 completed.

-Make homemade ravioli or pasta— I’m carrying over and slightly modifying this goal from last year.
-Steve has a pasta roller that I’m convinced will help make the job easy, and I also want to try using different types of flour to see how the noodles might turn out (e.g., buckwheat flour, which is what soba noodles are made of.)
+Make homemade ravioli or pasta—Failed!—I carried over and modified this goal from last year.
+I also want to try using different types of flour to see how the noodles might turn out (e.g., buckwheat flour, which is what soba noodles are made of.)

-Make aioli or mayonnaise— like mustard was for me last year, this is embarrassingly another thing that I’ve never tried to make.
-I understand it is ridiculously easy to do with a food processor (or by hand with a whisk, if you have the stamina or, better yet, the “guns” to do it) aside from the little quirk of not adding the oil too fast so the emulsion doesn’t break.
+Make aioli or mayonnaise—Done!—Embarrassingly, yet another thing that I’ve never tried to make.
+I understand it is ridiculously easy to do with a food processor (or by hand with a whisk, if you have the stamina or the “guns” to do it) aside from the little quirk of not adding the oil too fast so the emulsion doesn’t break.
 I don’t have any recipes in mind right now, but garlic is a classic flavor.
 Of course, if I’m going to make aioli, I’ll have to have a fry session at the same time.
 Hello, Belgian frites.

-Make wine— I have made beer quite a few times now with Steve, but we have never tried making wine.
-While looking around the homebrew store today for some things to make hard cider and milk stout, I lingered near the wine kits and additives and thought this would definitely be another one to add to the list.
+Make wine—Failed!—I’ve made beer quite a few times now, but never wine.
+While looking around the homebrew store during one of my last trips there, I lingered near the wine kits and additives and thought this would definitely be another one to add to the list.